-Alex Markle joined the Gabelli School of Business in 2012 as an assistant professor of management systems.
+Alex Markle joined the Gabelli School of Business in 2012.
 He conducts research on judgment and decision-making, bringing together insights from economics and psychology to better understand how individuals make decisions, why their decision-making processes often deviate from rational standards, and what strategic implications their decision-making errors and biases may have.
-His work has been published in Management Science and the Strategic Management Journal.
+His work has been published in Management Science, Strategic Management Journal, and the Journal of Risk and Uncertainty.

 Dr. Markle has taught courses in strategy, judgment and decision-making, and negotiation at the graduate and undergraduate levels.